babyboomer53/Final-Advanced-Java-Assignment-Edgar-Cole/README.md

 The DemoDriver program's menu system should be self-explanatory.
 However, there wasn't sufficient testing performed to claim that it is bulletproof.
 Specifically, keyboard interactions can be a little finicky.
-The Scanner class can be a little difficulty to work with when processing keyboard input.
+The Scanner class can be a little difficult to work with when processing keyboard input.
 Most of the time, however, the program is well-behaved.
 Under most circumstances I found that simply pressing ENTER again solved the problem.

 ## A Few Caveats